charanvengatesh/FRC-DeepSpace--6901-2019/README.md

 Repository for FRC team 6901 during the 2019 Season
 ## Table of contents:
 1. Configuring Materials
+2. Opening the program
-2. Running the program
+3. Running the program
-3. Git commands
+4. Git commands
-4. To-do list
+5. To-do list
-5. Resources
+6. Resources

 ## Configuring Materials
 * To get the visual studio IDE to run/write programs: